w3f/General-Grants-Program/grants/speculative/bifrost_ipo_liquidity.md

     - Bonding
 - Redeeming KSMs
     - Redeeming
-##### Milestone 3 - Asset Development - 1 month - $10k
+##### Milestone 3 - Asset Development - 1 month
+Implement Asset module in Substrate Frame.
+Complete rewards distribution and DOT-vsDOT or KSM-vsKSM conversion.

 - Rewards Distribution
     - Rewards Claim
 - DOT-vsDOT Conversion
     - vsDOT Destroy
 - KSM-vsKSM Conversion
     - vsKSM Destroy

-## Overview
-##### Milestone 1
-Implement PrepareIPO module in Substrate Frame.
-Complete Registration workflow.

-##### Milestone 2
-Implement ExecuteIPO module in Substrate Frame.
-Complete Bounding DOTs or KSMs and Redeeming DOTs or KSMs workflow.

-##### Milestone 3
-Implement Asset module in Substrate Frame.
-Complete rewards distribution and DOT-vsDOT or KSM-vsKSM conversion.

 ## Additional Information
 The code related to the roadmap will be open source in the form of runtime and packaged into docker containers for acceptance.
 At the same time, this runtime will provide DOT and KSM liquidity for Polkadot and Kusama parachain slot auctions.
 Bifrost Finance will serve as the first parachain for this feature application.
 Regarding grant, we are happy to accept DOT.